-- The average and median sediment intensity over the area of influence is 8.01 g/m2 and 4.95 g/m2 respectively. - Cells influenced by other modelled sites do not appear to lie close to the proposed site.
+- The average and median sediment intensity over the area of influence is 6.05 g/m2 and 3.14 g/m2 respectively. - Cells influenced by other modelled sites do not appear to lie close to the proposed site, with the exception of FERR1 which is to be relinquished.